Rose Buds

 Rose petals in bath products aren't just pretty.
 They're functional.
 When dried rose buds hit warm bathwater, they release their natural oils and aromatic compounds, creating a gentle, authentic rose experience that synthetic fragrances can't match.
 The petals float on the surface, turning an ordinary bath into something worth photographing.

 Roses have been used in skincare for thousands of years, and not just for the smell.
 Rose petals contain natural compounds like citronellol and geraniol that help soothe and calm irritated skin.
-There's a reason rosewater has been a staple in beauty routines from ancient Persia to modern-day spas.
+There's a reason rosewater has been a staple in beauty routines from ancient Persia to modern spas.
+We source ours dried and whole, selecting buds that still hold their color and fragrance rather than the dusty, faded petals you find in bulk bins.

 A note on cleanup: rose petals in your bath do require a quick drain catch or a gentle wipe-down afterward.
 We think the experience is worth the extra thirty seconds.
 Most of our customers agree.